 Do you like corn?

-I hope you do because this comforting corn soup is such a delish that you should not miss.
+I hope you do because this comforting corn soup is such delish that you should not miss it.

 Marrying sweet roasted corn and roasted butternut in this soup recipe creates a creamy comforting butternut soup that I bet you'll love.